tommyod/treedoc/README.md

 ## Usage

-`treedoc` provides a simple, efficient and interactive interface to Python documentation.
+treedoc provides a simple, efficient and interactive interface to Python documentation. treedoc can be used directly through the command-line interface, or interactively in a Python shell or Jupyter notebook.

 ### Command-line interface